thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 tags: [Continuous Integration]
 ---

-We are sold to the idea of practising trunk-based development.
-But all the articles we read on the topic leaves us with tons of questions.
+We are sold on the idea of practising trunk-based development.
+However, all the articles we read on the topic leave us with tons of questions.
 This is an attempt to answer these questions.
 See it as a kind of **Trunk-based Development FAQ**.
-I guess this will be a continual work in progress as new unanswered questions will come around.
+I suppose this will be a continual work in progress, as new unanswered questions will arise.
 If you have an unanswered question, feel free to [open a ticket here](https://github.com/thinkinglabs/thinkinglabs.github.io/issues).

 ---